dcunited001/dcunited001.github.io/_posts/2016-07-18-illegal-immigration-national-security-debt.md

 stifled discussion and then possibly contributing to a perfect storm of ethnic conflict by 2030.

-And we can't talk about it, but Democrats can *openly* talk about *using* this population for *more votes*.
+And we can't talk about it, but Democrats can *all but openly* talk about *using* this population for *more votes*.
 What the fuck?!
 If you really cared, you'd be talking more about the challenges this population will face once they get their ID card and citizenship.
 Gotta get their vote and public support first, eh?